robertmartin8/ReasonableDeviations/_notes/aswath_corpfin.md

 - The **Investment Decision**: return on assets should be greater than a minimum acceptable hurdle rate
   - the hurdle rate should reflect the riskiness of the investment and the debt/equity mix (i.e how it is funded)
   - the return is a function of the magnitude and timing of cash flows.
-- The **Financing Decision**: choose a debt/equity mix that maximises firm value, e.g by choosing debt that matches the tenor of your assets.
+- The **Financing Decision**: choose a debt/equity mix that maximises firm value, e.g. by choosing debt that matches the tenor of your assets.
 - The **Dividend Decision**: if you can't find investments that meet the hurdle rate, you should return cash via dividends or buybacks.

 In practice, because the "value of a firm" is unobservable, stock price is used as a proxy.
 However, using stock price maximisation as the sole objective of corporate finance requires a number of assumptions: